Pwnissa/writeups/CornCTF 2025/pwn/he_protecc.md

 writeup by: Ub1k
 # Introduction

-This is the first pwn challange in the CornCTF 2025.
+This is the first pwn challenge in the CornCTF 2025.
 Upon inspecting the binary we immediatly notice two things:

 1) **The security mitigations are very relaxed**: the GOT is writable (Partial RELRO) and the code area is not position independent (No PIE) and as such is not randomized.